Discover CXPACKET: Top 5 Reasons

 You may like this article: Clustered Index – To Speedup Our Search

-Resource Contention:
+Resource Contention

-This Wait Types Resource Contention Drawbacks Although parallelism has many benefits, too much of it might cause resource conflict.
+This Wait Types Resource Contention Drawbacks Although parallelism has many benefits, too much might cause resource conflict.
 When several threads operate simultaneously, they can fight for the same system resources, such as CPU, memory, and I/O. This conflict may cause bottlenecks and reduce system performance as a whole.

-CXPACKET Waits:
+CXPACKET Waits

 Why Do CXPACKET Wait Types Occur